Syria regime on verge of recapturing Idlib highway town - France 24

 Both highways are coveted by the regime as it seeks to revive a moribund economy after nine years of war.

-If Saraqeb falls in the hands of the government, it would be the second strategic town in Idlib province to be recaptured by government troops this week.
+If the government takes Saraqeb, it would be the second strategic town in Idlib province to be recaptured by Damascus forces this week.

 On Wednesday rebels and jihadists pulled out of Maarat al-Numan, which also lies on the M5.